ConsenSys-Academy/basic-training/README.md

 This course aims to teach software developers the best practices for using fundamental software development tools.

 It is aimed at new learners and intermediate software engineers.
 This course is helpful for general software engineering and for those wishing to enter blockchain development.
+Prior to digging into Web3 development, having a firm grasp on some of the core tools you'll use throughout your projects will better equip you for sucess.

-This is to help showcase the tools a developer has at their fingertips and show you some tips and tricks along the way.
+This course helps showcase the tools a developer has at their fingertips and show you some tips and tricks along the way.

 ### Fundamentals